 - Highly customizable: user-trainable ML engine adapts to any clause type or industry

-- Reduces due diligence review time by up to 60%, per company data
+- Cuts due diligence review time roughly in half, per company data

 - Outputs summaries in Word and Excel, fitting existing reporting workflows